Jesse-Redford/SolidWorks_Pybullet_Integration/README.md

-# Solidworks Integration with Pybullet Tutorial
+# Solidworks Integration with Pybullet
 A development guide for building custom robot assemblies in Solidworks, converting them to URDF, importing to pybullet environment, and setting up position and speed controllers.
 To get started I recommend downloading the Test_Files folder.
 This includes a simple solidworks model and the urdf I will be referencing for this tutorial.
 It is also assumed that you have solidoworks and python installed on your machine.

 ### Topics